2021-2022 Undergraduate & Graduate Catalog

 - Personal interview with the Admissions Committee.

-Clinical dietetics is offered on Grand Valley's Health Campus in Finkelstein Hall on the medical mile in Grand Rapids, MI.
+Our program is located on the Health Campus in Raleigh Finkelstein Hall within the College of Health Professions in Grand Rapids, MI.